-Before the beginning of the internship, you are obliged to find a professor of our faculty to act as an in-university supervisor during your work experience at the company.
-Note: Despite the internship will not be graded, you have to submit multiple intermediate reports during the internship period as well as a final report.
+Before the beginning of the internship, you will need to find a professor of our faculty to act as an in-university supervisor during your work experience at the company.
+Note: The internship will not be graded, but you will have to submit multiple intermediate reports during the internship period as well as a final report.
 Furthermore, a dialogue session with your supervisor after the internship is mandatory.

 The Software Engineering Practical (SEP) for the bachelor degree programme Computer Science as well as the Engineering Practical ("Entwicklungspraktikum", EP) for Internet Computing make up an important part of the respective studies.
 Unfortunately there is no such practical provided for the bachelor degree programme Mathematics.

 As part of one of these practicals a team of three to six students works on a medium-sized software project for a period of one semester.
 In the SEP five stages of development are achieved in total: Creation of a functional specification document, design, specification, implementation and validation.
 The work packages of the EP are analogously called analysis, design, implementation and validation.

 For the SEP the courses "Software Engineering", "Programmierung II" as well as "Algorithmen und Datenstrukturen" are mandatory prerequisites.
 The EP additionally requires the modules "Grundlagen von Datenbanken" and "Web und Data Engineering".

 Typically the practicals are scheduled in the fourth or fifth semester of the bachelor degree programme.
 From experience we can say that the effort may be significant, which should be taken into account when planning the other courses in the semester of the practical.
 At any time you can get support and help by the student committee.